nuuuwan/news_lk3_data/README.md

 Accordingly, the second phase of the third school term is scheduled to begin on February 05 (Monday).

-It was initially supposed to begin on February 01.
-However, after Paper I and Paper II of the 2023 Advanced Level examination’s Agricultural Science subject was annulled and a new date was announced for the test, the commencement of the second phase of the third term has been pushed back.
+However, commencement of the second phase of the third term has been pushed back after Paper I and Paper II of the 2023 Advanced Level examination’s Agricultural Science subject was annulled and a new date was set for the test.

 The Examinations Department said the new exam date and time would be as follows:

+Time: Paper II (from 08:30 a.m. to 11:40 a.m.) / Paper I (from 01:00 p.m. to 03:00 p.m.)

+On January 12, the Examinations Department decided to cancel the A/L exam’s Agricultural Science I & II question papers, due to reports that several questions of the paper had been leaked prior to the exam.

+Two days later, the Agricultural Science teacher, 52, of a popular government school in Ampara was arrested by the Criminal Investigation Department (CID) in connection with the incident.
+Subsequently, a 38-year-old man who had served as the peon of the chief of the exam centre at the Moratuwa Maha Vidyalaya was also arrested over his suspected complicity.

 ### Sri Lanka rupee opens stronger at 321.20/40 to the US dollar